LUDO: Low-Latency Understanding of Deformable Objects using Point Cloud Occupancy Functions: RESULTS

 \subsection{Uncertainty Estimation}

 We evaluate the effect of \gls{mcd} on the model performance by comparing it to models trained without dropout.
-We found a dropout of $20\%$ in the \gls{mlp} part of our architecture to have only a minimal effect on the centroid error for all objects.
-Enabling dropout decreases the accuracy by less than \SI{0.5}{\mm}.
+A dropout of $20\%$ in the \gls{mlp} part of our architecture has a minimal effect on the centroid error for all objects (less than \SI{0.5}{\mm}).